Weeb-Linux/sarchile/README.md

 # IMPORTANT: The project is still under heavy development.
-Do not ask for ETA for features!
+We force push a lot!
 # sarchile

 **S**imple **Arch** Linux on mob**ile**